-Looking for a single board computer with a little more "oomph" than the standard?
-Here are the best Raspberry Pi alternatives you can buy in 2018.
+Looking for the best single board computer with a little more "oomph" than the standard?
+Check out the 15 best Raspberry Pi alternatives of 2018.

 When it comes to single board computers, the Raspberry Pi is the undisputed heavyweight champion of the world.
 Sure, it’s not the most powerful, or the most compact, or even the cheapest.
 But its devotees are legion.

-The current version is the, released for “International Pi Day” on 14 March 2018.
+The current version is the Raspberry Pi Model 3 B+, released for “International Pi Day” on 14 March 2018.
 Topline specs are 1.4GHz 64-bit quad-core processor, dual-band wireless LAN, Bluetooth 4.2/BLE, faster Ethernet, and Power-over-Ethernet support (with separate PoE HAT).

 Sounds like a tidy package, right?
 Retailing for $35, it’s perfect for a variety of DIY projects, whether it’s connecting your 3D printer to a network, or learning to code, or putting together a streaming media hub.